Green Mountain Energy

 What separates Green Mountain from competitors who slap “green” on a plan:

-27 years of receipts: This isn’t a marketing pivot or greenwashing.
-Green Mountain has been 100% renewable since before most Texans knew what a kilowatt-hour was.
+27 years of receipts: Green Mountain went 100% renewable in 1997.
+This isn’t a 2020 marketing pivot—they’ve been doing this since before most Texans had email.

 Where Green Mountain Operates